What Is Blastocystis Hominis?

 This is partly because while there are many case reports, and epidemiological and microbiological studies support a pathogenic role of Blastocystis in causing intestinal inflammation and urticarial symptoms, there are many reports on asymptomatic colonisation by Blastocystis.

 It is made more challenging because:

 a total of 17 subtypes of Blastocystis Hominis have been identified so far – and perhaps not all of them are pathogenic.

 The difference in colonisation rates around the world can be partly explained by poor hygiene practices and consumption of contaminated water or food in developing countries.
 The fecal–oral route is considered to be the main mode of transmission.

-Signs & Symptoms Of Infection
+Signs & Symptoms Of Blastocystis

 The most common symptoms associated with Blastocystis infection include diarrhoea, abdominal pain and vomiting.

 Recent epidemiological data demonstrate the association of Blastocystis with a variety of disorders, such as diarrhea, abdominal pain, fatigue, constipation, flatulence, chronic gastrointestinal illnesses (irritable bowel syndrome), and skin rash or urticaria.

 results support the hypothesis that Blastocystis might be linked to the pathophysiology of IBS-C and intestinal flora imbalance